samlianGitHub/CNA340_Python/README.md

 ```

 ## Thanks
 Provide thank yous and attributions here.
-If someone helped you, you looked at another repository, or another article, provide it here.
+If someone helped you, you looked at another repository, or another article, provide it here.Tank zack